jaredwelch1/CapstoneI/documentation/document.md

 We plan on testing using unit testing, creating testing suites with each new version release of the software.
 As new features are added, unit testing will allow us to continuously ensure old functionality while introducing new features.
 There remains research to be done in this area as far as testing software to use.
 However, a general plan for testing will resemble the following:

 - As new features are written, verify their functionality with unit tests, ensuring all tests are passing before a feature is finished.
-Alternatively, development may sometimes being with a test first style of development, writing code to match the tests perceived to be imoprtant to that feature.
+Alternatively, development may sometimes being with a test first style of development, writing code to match the tests perceived to be important to that feature.

 - Tests will be consolidated in one testing suite, which will allow old tests to be run along with new features to test that the new features do not hurt existing functionality.

 - A stretch goal for this project will be to implement testing hooks and build automation so that all live code complies with testing before being put into a live environment.
 This ensures highly stable code releases, and prevents bad code from being released.

 ## Prezi